-If a sweeping or side fringe was your style of choice, however, you’ll notice the re-growth at this stage less but it may require you to pin it back for extra security.
+If a sweeping or side fringe was your style of choice, however, you’ll notice the re-growth less but it may require you to pin it back for extra security.

 Editor’s tip: If you’ve got bangs of shape or size, you’ll know how quickly things can turn from fresh to greasy.
 To ensure you’re look isn’t ruined by oily strands, make sure you have a dry shampoo in your beauty arsenal.

 3. Two Months After

 At around two months after getting bangs cut in the hair has grown out a fair bit, meaning you’ll probably discover hair of different lengths and flyaways taking over.
 But this is also where you’ll discover your bangs are at a length that can be worked into other styles, so it’s not all doom and gloom.